 It is worth noting that it can take up to 3 business days for the eTA visa application to be processed.
 In some cases, it can take longer than that depending on whether or not there is any additional processing required on the application.

-Once the application has been approved for a visa, the traveler will receive the eTA visa via the email they provided on their application.
 The Australian traveler will also need to keep a copy of the eTA visa on their mobile phone/handheld device and take a printed copy on an A4 sheet of paper with them to the Philippine port of entry when they travel.
-In the case of multiple people traveling in a group, each group member will need to have their own separate sheet of paper showing his/her eTA visa.
+In the case of multiple people traveling as a group, each individual will need to have their own separate sheet of paper showing their eTA permit.

-Travelers are advised that before leaving for the Philippines, they will be required to show a ticket for onward travel at the point of departure for the country.
-Otherwise, most airlines will require travelers to purchase one on the spot or risk being left behind.
+Travelers should note that before leaving for the Philippines, they will be required to show a ticket for onward travel at the airport.
+If they fail to provide a ticket, most airlines will require foreigners to purchase one on the spot or risk being left behind.

 Some other things to keep in mind while traveling to the Philippines: